Manchester’s Northern Quarter was completely transformed into a mini New York back in February 2020, as Netflix filmed new scenes for The Crown.

 Season 4 will see Emma Corrin’s debut as the iconic Princess, with Netflix also confirming the season will feature Margaret Thatcher, played by Sex Education’s Gillian Anderson, for the very first time.

-Photographers and Netflix fans flocked to the Manchester set this weekend to see the action, resulting in some incredible photos across Instagram.
+Photographers and Netflix fans flocked to the Manchester set over the weekend in February to see the action, resulting in some incredible photos across Instagram.
 The filming is not the first time the Northern Quarter has been transformed into the Big Apple, with Sony using the same area just last year for Jared Leto’s upcoming movie Morbius, and Dale Street providing the NYC backdrop for Marvel’s Captain America.

 Season 4 is expected to see a time jump from the Queen’s Jubilee in 1977 up to the 1990’s and will feature the famous dispute between Queen Elizabeth and Margaret Thatcher over Apartheid in South Africa, as well as the Miner’s strikes, Charles and Diana’s wedding and the 1982 Falklands War.